storm-platform/storm-execution-reana/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `reprozip-proxy` for local development.
+Here's how to set up `storm-reprozip` for local development.

-1. Fork the `storm-platform/reprozip-proxy` repo on GitHub.
+1. Fork the `storm-platform/storm-reprozip` repo on GitHub.
 2. Clone your fork locally:

    .. code-block:: console

-      $ git clone git@github.com:your_name_here/reprozip-proxy.git
+      $ git clone git@github.com:your_name_here/storm-reprozip.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local